aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 !!! warning "Important: Pydantic models are serialized using aliases by default"
     When `enable_validation=True` is set, **all Pydantic models in responses are automatically serialized using `by_alias=True`**.
 This differs from Pydantic's default behavior (`by_alias=False`).

-    This design choice ensures compatibility with HTTP standards where field names may contain characters like hyphens (`-`) that are not valid Python identifiers.

 When you return Pydantic models from your handlers, Event Handler will serialize them using field aliases defined in your model configuration:

 === "pydantic_alias_serialization.py"